steamcore/TinyLogger/README.md

 get in your way.
 And since it is built on top of the standard logging abstractions from Microsoft there is no magic other than adding the logging provider and the simple configuration.

-For production scenarios you should probably use a more full featured logging framework since they tend to be battle tested.
-TinyLogger is more intended for development scenarios and as such does not have as many features, but that's why it's tiny.

 ## How it works

 When a log message is received it is passed to an internal message tokenizer which parses the original